KurdyMalloy/CKEasyWifiConfig/README.md

 Important: the KEY and KEYCHAR parameters are mutually exclusive; if you provide both, the last one read in the file will be the one that is used.

-Example of a config file to connect with dhcp and an hexadecimal wpa2 key :
+Example of a configuration file to connect with dhcp and an hexadecimal wpa2 key :

     SECURITY:WPA_AUTO_WITH_KEY
 	SSID:MYNETWORK
 	IP:DHCP
 	KEY:5312826e170e6d0ef8691670cabc5c9c3072cf8c003e4ee541a499d060746cfa

-Example of a config file to connect with a static address and a wpa2 passphrase key :
+Example of a configuration file to connect with a static address and a wpa2 passphrase key :

     SECURITY:WPA_AUTO_WITH_PASS_PHRASE
 	SSID:MYNETWORK